-The Heat Map tracks the risks so industry can consider potential impacts within their organization.
-Figure 2 shows each of the identified individual inherent risk profiles mapped against likelihood and impact scales.
-The Heat Map illustrates RISC's assessment of how the inherent risks of the profiles have changed, if any, from the previous report.
-Extreme Natural Events and Human Performance and Skilled Workforce had the most significant change (identified in red on the heat map), while all other risks remained in the same general location as the previous report.
+The heat map tracks the risks so industry can consider potential impacts within their organization.
+The following graphic shows each of the identified individual inherent risk profiles mapped against likelihood and impact scales.
+The heat map illustrates RISC's assessment of how the inherent risks of the profiles have changed, if any, from the previous report.
+Extreme Natural Events and Human Performance and Skilled Workforce had the most significant change (identified in red on the heat map) while all other risks remained in the same general location as the previous report.
 The orange color on the individual risk heat maps represents the high-level risk profile they are associated with.

-&lt;sup>4 Critical Infrastructure Interdependencies was added as the tenth Risk Profile mid-year in 2018 while reformatting the Report and developing the Industry Risk Profile Survey.
+&lt;sup>5 Critical Infrastructure Interdependencies was added as the tenth risk profile mid-year in 2018 while reformatting the report and developing the Industry Risk Profile Survey.